AdobeDocs/campaign-standard.en/help/integrating/using/integrating-with-experience-manager.md

     1. Text and Image
     1. Text and Personalization

-*  HTML for emails is different from HTML for web, it is important to understand that you can’t use the same components used in your web content for email templates.
+* **HTML for emails is different from HTML for web**

+    It is important to understand that you can’t use the same components used in your web content for email templates.
 Using out-of-the-box components ensures that your components will be email-compatible.

 * **Unlink content from templates and reuse them again and again.**

-    When setting up your emails in Campaign, you’ll see that when selecting an Experience Manager template, you can only choose one that has not already been linked to another campaign.
-That’s because if you change the content in Experience Manager for one campaign and hit refresh, you can unintentionally impact the content in the other campaign.
-However, once you’ve finished with the template, you can unlink it and use it again.
-Simply select the template and click “Delete the link with Adobe Experience Manager content.”
+    When setting up your emails in Campaign Standard and selecting an Experience Manager template, you can only choose one that has not already been linked to another campaign.
+Otherwise, if you change the content in Adobe Experience Manager for one campaign and refresh, you can unintentionally impact the content in the other campaign.
+    To avoid this, once you’ve finished using your template, you can unlink it to use it again .
+You just have to select the template and click **[!UICONTROL Delete the link with Adobe Experience Manager content]**.

-* **Use Experience Manager to create variations of emails for Campaign.**
+* **Use Adobe Experience Manager to create variations of emails for Adobe Campaign Standard.**

+    This integration allows you to easily turn one email into several versions with the segmentation.
+    To learn how to set up segmentation in Adobe Experience Manager and how to create email with targeted content, refer to this [page](https://docs.adobe.com/help/en/experience-manager-64/authoring/aem-adobe-campaign/target-adobe-campaign.html#setting-up-segmentation-in-aem).

-* **In order to enable a successful sync, the segment name in Experience Manager has to match the segment name in Campaign exact**
+* **For a successful sync, the segment name in Experience Manager has to match the segment name in Campaign exact**